Internet-Draft | SPICE SD-CWT | June 2025 |

 This document is subject to BCP 78 and the IETF Trust's Legal Provisions Relating to IETF Documents (https://trustee.ietf.org/license-info) in effect on the date of publication of this document.
 Please review these documents carefully, as they describe your rights and restrictions with respect to this document.
 Code Components extracted from this document must include Revised BSD License text as described in Section 4.e of the Trust Legal Provisions and are provided without warranty as described in the Revised BSD License.¶

 This diagram captures the essential details necessary to issue and present an SD-CWT.
-The parameters necessary to support these processes can be obtained using transports or protocols which are out of scope for this specification.
-However the following guidance is generally recommended, regardless of protocol or transport.¶
+The parameters necessary to support these processes can be obtained using transports or protocols that are out of scope for this specification.
+However, the following guidance is generally recommended, regardless of protocol or transport.¶

 The issuer SHOULD confirm the holder controls all confirmation material before issuing credentials using the cnf